datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.1.0 - 2021/01/11 =
+* Added warning to The Affiliate Gateway affiliate ID input area on Networks page if SID is not set.
+* Added new `Dfrapi_Price` class.
+* Added new `Dfrapi_Currency` class.
+* Added helper function to instantiate `Dfrapi_Price` class.
+* Added helper function to instantiate `Dfrapi_Currency` class.
+* Added more string helper functions.
+* Added Material as a searchable field in the Searchform.

 = 1.0.125 - 2020/12/29 =
 * Prevent Belboon affiliate ID from being entered before Adspace ID is entered.